janeimrie/nodepred_graphparsing/README.md

 This code facilitates the creation of Flair SequenceTagger models with either Glove or BERT embeddings.

-Data for these experiments is sourced from [this repository]{https://gitlab.cs.uct.ac.za/jbuys/mrs-processing}(accessible with UCT staff and student emails).
+Data for these experiments is sourced from this repository: https://gitlab.cs.uct.ac.za/jbuys/mrs-processing (accessible with UCT staff and student emails).
 Run the following line once the repo has been cloned and the data has been downloaded:
     python src/extract-convert-mrs.py --deepbank --eds -i data/original/erg1214/tsdb/gold/ -o data/extracted/ --convert_semantics --extract_semantics --extract_semantic_trees 2> data/extracted/all.err

 This will extract the EDS data and convert it to tree form.

-Then run the dataset.py command from [this repository]{https://github.com/aghie/tree2labels}, with the os and encode unaries flags enabled.
+Then run the dataset.py command from this repository: https://github.com/aghie/tree2labels, with the os and encode unaries flags enabled.

 Then, the data files need to formatted into a ColumnCorpus format and amalgamated:
     mkdir corpus